anbox-cloud/discourse-docs/howto/manage/ams-access.rst

 Controlling AMS remotely requires trusted security certificates.
 You can generate self-signed certificates or use certificates signed by a Certificate Authority.
-See :ref:`Security certificates for remote clients <explanation_ams-security-certificates>` for more information.
+See :ref:`Security certificates for remote clients <exp_ams-security-certificates>` for more information.

 Self-signed certificates